What is our intent?

 How do we implement our curriculum?

 We plan our learning carefully, discussing potential topics with each other and the children.
 Our curriculum uses a mixture of knowledge and skills based learning to allow children to build on what they have learnt and apply this to new situations.
 This approach is constantly reviewed and we revisit how well children have learnt new knowledge and skills, how well they have retained this information, and how this can be adapted for our planning.
-We have produced a document that shows what we teach in each year group and the skills that might be associated with that learning.
+We have produced a document that shows what we teach in each year group and the knowledge and Big Questions that might be associated with that learning.
 Please click this link to have a look at what we are teaching.
 This plan is reviewed throughout the year when changes occur, and is a working document.

 How do we assess the impact of our curriculum?